mssjones/mssjones/README.md

 - 👋 Hi, I’m @mssjones
 - 👀 I’m interested in a lot!
 Photographing, webdesign- and developing, JavaScript, PHP, Python, new things..
-- 🌱 I’m currently learning PHP and Python
+- 🌱 I’m currently learning robotica and about teaching coding for children
-- 💞️ I’m looking to collaborate on webdesign and -developing.
+- 💞️ I’m looking to collaborate on webdesign and developing.
 - 📫 How to reach me.. send me a message here

 <!---